Fall Colors in the Eastern Sierra: The Best Drives and Hikes!

 Fall in the Alabama Hills of California

-Whether you choose to drive Highway 395 and explore side roads to look for color, or you want to enjoy a stay at one of the scenic campgrounds in the region (many campgrounds are nestled amidst brilliant displays of leaf color), you’ll have a wonderful time in the Eastern Sierra in fall.
+Whether you choose to drive Highway 395 and explore side roads to look for color, or you want to enjoy a tranquil stay at one of the scenic campgrounds in the region (many campgrounds are nestled amidst brilliant displays of leaf color), you’ll have a wonderful time in the Eastern Sierra in fall.

 Excited?
 Let’s get started discovering the best places for fall colors in the Eastern Sierra!